-Weekly assignments and project fragments should be submitted via Moodle.
+Weekly assignments and project fragments should be submitted via Moodle .
 This saves me time, saves you printing costs, saves trees, and (possibly most importantly) helps me avoid losing students' work.

-Assignments are due via Moodle before Tuesday at midnight during the week after they are listed in the syllabus.
+Assignments are due via Moodle before Wednesday at 11:55pm Mountain Time during the week they are listed in the syllabus, except for your final term paper which is due at 11:59pm on the scheduled day of the final exam.
 There will be a penalty of 20% of that assignment's score for each day (or fraction of a day) that an assignment is late.